JulienElM/obsidian-reminder-external-notifications/README.md

 # Obsidian Reminders External Notifications
-Adds quick reminders for notes, and the possibility of sending the reminders information to an external endpoint (to use in conjunction with [ntfy.sh](ntfy.sh) for example).
+Add quick reminders for your notes, send the reminders information to an external endpoint (to use in conjunction with [ntfy.sh](ntfy.sh) for example).

 > [!Warning: Network use]+
 > This plugin can send data outside of your vault.